pietroferretti/FinalProject/README.md

 #README

-Thank you for reviewing our project.
+Thank you very much for reviewing our project.

 The screencast of the application is on: https://vimeo.com/143414010